simonpcastillo/LatitudinalFunctionalDiversity/README.md

 #
 ```
-We run the function on the empirical dataset by calling
+We run the function on the empirical dataset by calling:

 ```{r}
 obsFD<- .fdmetrics(df = df0 , #dataframe of relative abundances with dimensions time x ecocodes